mikemckiernan/GenerativeAIExamples/experimental/multimodal_assistant/README.md

 ### Backend
 - Cloud Hosted: The current implementation uses the NVIDIA AI Playground APIs to abstract away the details of the infrastructure through a simple API call.
 You can also swap this out quickly by deploying in DGX Cloud with NVIDIA GPUs and LLMs.
 - On-Prem/Locally Hosted: If you would like to run a similar model locally, it is usually necessary to have significantly powerful hardware (Llama2-70B requires over 100GB of GPU memory) and various optimization toolkits to run inference (TRT-LLM and TensorRT).
 Smaller models (Llama2-7B, Mistral-7B, etc) are easier to run but may have worse performance.

+## Pipeline Enhancement Opportunities:

+### Multimodal Parsing:
+Upgrade the current PyMuPDF-based PDF parsing with a more sophisticated parser for improved extraction of images and tables.
+Employ a high-quality Multimodal Language Model (MLLM) to enhance image descriptions and implement structured data analysis techniques like text2sql or text2pandas for efficient table summarization.

+### Evaluation Complexity:
+Evaluating multimodal RAG pipelines is intricate due to the independence of each modality (text, images, tables).
+For complex queries requiring information synthesis across modalities, refining response quality becomes a challenging task.
+Aim for a comprehensive evaluation approach that captures the intricacies of multimodal interactions.

+### Guardrails Implementation:
+Implementing robust guardrails for multimodal systems presents unique challenges.
+Explore the introduction of guardrails for both input and output, tailored to each modality.
+Identify and address potential vulnerabilities by developing innovative red-teaming methodologies and jailbreak detection mechanisms to enhance overall security and reliability.

+### Function-calling Agents:
+Empower the Language Model (LLM) by providing access to external APIs.
+This integration allows the model to augment response quality through structured interactions with existing systems and software, such as leveraging Google Search for enhanced depth and accuracy in replies.